jblemoine/sinitres/README.md

 # Hardware requirements

 Prefer GPU, but CPU is also supported (slower).
-It will requires approximately 20GB of VRAM.
+VRAM requirements are dependent on the model used.

 # Usage